The Campus and Parking Services (CAPS) office is responsible for parking enforcement at the Grossmont and Cuyamaca college campuses.

 Sunday and District holidays - no citations are issued for failure to display a parking permit.
 All other parking and traffic violations will be enforced.

-Motorcycles are not required to have a permit.
-However, motorcycles must be parking in designated motorcycle parking areas or they will be cited.
+Motorcycles are required to have a permit.
+Motorcycles must be parking in designated motorcycle parking areas or they will be cited.

 One-day Parking Permit